Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'List', the resource 'sitelink assets attached to a Google Ads campaign', and specifies merging campaign-level and account-level entries.
-It also distinguishes from siblings like google_ads_callouts_list.
+The description clearly states the verb 'list' and the resource 'sitelink assets attached to a Google Ads campaign', with explicit merging of campaign-level and account-level entries.
+It distinguishes itself from sibling tools like google_ads_callouts_list and google_ads_sitelinks_create/remove by naming them.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.